 Do I have a patient that requires a unique dose not offered by a 503B outsourcing facility?

-If you are working with a patient who needs, say, 2.125 mg of a particular medication, and 503B outsourcing facilities only offer 2 mg or 3 mg, it may make sense to order from a 503A compounding pharmacy even though thorough potency testing may not have been done.
+This can be a complex question to answer.
+If you are working with a patient who needs, say, 2.4 mg of a particular medication, and 503B outsourcing facilities only offer 2 mg or 3 mg, it may make sense to order from a 503A compounding pharmacy but remember that thorough potency testing may not have been done.
 The drawbacks that come with a lack of testing to confirm that a particular batch actually contains the requested dosage need to be considered along with the advantages of being able to order a customized dosage.

 When to Order From a 503B